inbravo/travel/june-2019/README.md

     * Baralacha La (at 16,040ft): in Zanskar range, connecting Lahaul district in HP to Ladakh in J&K
     * Nakee La (15,647ft): located between Sarchu and Pang.
 The ascent to the pass is called 21 'Gata loops'
     * Lungalacha La (at 16,600ft): located some 54 km from Sarchu and 24 km from Pang
-    * Tanglang La (at 17,480ft): after crossing 'More plains'
+    * Tanglang La (at 17,480ft): after crossing 'More plains'.
+Start descending from here
 * Leh-Nubra route has Khardungla pass (at 17,582ft): highest moterable pass
 * Pangong-Leh route has Changla pass (at 17,590ft): second highest moterable pass